-As a general rule, it's best to start spreading the news at around six months prior to the ceremony (eight months for a faraway destination).
-This gives wedding guests plenty of time to book their travel, save a bit of cash, and ask for days off from work.
-Any earlier, and they may toss the notice aside.
-Any later, and it might as well be an invitation.
+As a rule of thumb, it's best to start spreading the news around six to eight months prior to the ceremony (send them earlier for a faraway destination or holiday weekend).
+This gives wedding guests plenty of time to book their travel plans, save money and ask for days off work.
+Any later than that and they won't have enough lead time to do those things.

 On the contrary, if you send them any earlier than that—say, a whole year in advance—they may toss the notice aside and forget about it.
 Also, you should never send out formal wedding information before setting things in stone just in case plans change or something falls through.
 In the event of an unexpected switcheroo, your best bet is to update your wedding website, pick up the phone and start spreading the word.
 You do have the option of sending out another mailing that explains the dilemma—but a personal, verbal notice is the best way to avoid confusion.
 (If your wedding guest list is a bit overwhelming, enlist the help of your bridal party.)

 Sending Save the Dates to People You're Not Sure About

 Once your save-the-dates are in the mail, there's no turning back.
 So only send them to those guests you definitely want to attend.
 (Even the ones you've received verbal confirmations from, like your bridesmaids and family members.)

 Save-the-dates are much less formal than your wedding invitations and definitely don't have to match them or your theme.
 This is your opportunity to let your personality as a couple really shine, or try out a wedding style or theme you love but are hesitant to commit to just yet.
 Play with colors, motifs or fonts to create something that will get guests excited for the occasion.